Sayanna Varthakal

 The music of the film is composed by Prashant Pillai and Sankar Sharma, while the cinematography is handled by Sarath Shaji.
 It is reported that the movie tells the tale of a film actor and his life in a government-affiliated organisation.
 The film was released theatrically on 5 August 2022.

+Plot

+Upon falling prey to the malpractices of the government's dark side, Ravi Kumar reveals his plight to the world.
+However, his actions soon invite trouble in his life.